-Public and private sector organizations rely upon salary and benefits surveys to ensure that they are making informed, data-driven decisions about employee total compensation in terms of cost-effectiveness, recruitment, and retention.
+Public and private sector organizations rely upon salary and benefits surveys to ensure that they are making informed, data-driven decisions about employee total compensation in terms of costeffectiveness, recruitment, and retention.
 Sound total compensation practices ultimately result in a workforce comprised of competent, skilled employees across occupational areas.
 Their collective knowledge, skills, and abilities directly relate to the accomplishment of the organization's mission and vision.
 Salary surveys are therefore critical in pricing jobs, determining wage parity with market competitors, and monitoring internal pay equity.
 Survey data is also essential to organizations in terms of analyzing pay trends, identifying effective pay practices, and establishing a systematic method for setting competitive pay ranges for jobs.
-A list of surveys to which OSHR subscribes is located in Appendix D. Professional survey methodology standards are used to collect and analyze available salary survey data or to conduct surveys to gather pertinent market information.
+A list of surveys to which OSHR subscribes is located in Appendix D.

+Professional survey methodology standards are used to collect and analyze available salary survey data or to conduct surveys to gather pertinent market information.
 Survey methodology recognizes the following concepts that have been defined for informational purposes:

-- Market Base Salary 50th percentile is the overall composite rate of pay that competitors have reported through surveying a job similar to that found in State government.
-The State seeks to be competitive in pay at the 50th percentile as measured against peer public sector organizations (state, county and local governments) and private industry.
-The 50th percentile of an array of reported salaries paid is the point where there are equal numbers of observations above and below. - Compa Ratio is the ratio of internal pay to competitive pay for an organization, group or individual, calculated by dividing the internal weighted average pay by the related market weighted average pay.
-State of North Carolina calculates compa ratio for the benchmarks by dividing average employee salary by the composite market median for the classification. - Relevant Labor Markets: The State competes in the national labor market for executive/senior leadership and key management and professional positions.
+- Market Base Salary 50th percentile is the overall composite rate of pay that competitors have reported through surveying a job similar to that found in State government; i.e., to align with best practice, OSHR is defining market as the overall 50th percentile.
+The State seeks to be competitive in pay at the 50th percentile as measured against peer public sector organizations (states, counties and local governments) and private industry. - Labor Market Pay Gap is the relationship expressed in percentage terms between the State's average salary for a benchmark class and the median salary reported for a relevant labor market for that class.

+- Relevant Labor Markets: The State competes in the national labor market for executive/senior leadership and key management and professional positions.
 The State competes in a multi-state regional market for professional and supervisory positions.
 The multi-state regional market includes Florida, Georgia, Kentucky, North Carolina, South Carolina, Tennessee, West Virginia, and Virginia.
 The State competes with both government and business organizations at the local, regional and national levels. - Turnover Rate is a percentage reflecting all separations from employment for both voluntary and involuntary reasons compared to the total number of employees over a span of one year.